andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/creating-trust-able-unit-tests-in-swift.md

 Unit tests should be as simple as possible.
 Reducing the complexity of a unit test results in clarity.

-Make sure there&#8217;s a clear path through the test case.
+Make sure there's a clear path through the test case.

 Avoid branching logic (if-else statements) or looping constructs in your tests if at all possible.
 If you find the need to test two code paths of your system under test, write two tests for that, rather than applying if-else logic inside of a single unit test.

-If you&#8217;re using analytics, such as [cyclomatic complexity][1], absolutely make sure your unit tests have as low of a cyclomatic complexity as possible.
+If you're using analytics, such as [cyclomatic complexity][1], absolutely make sure your unit tests have as low of a cyclomatic complexity as possible.

 <a name="semantics" class="jump-target"></a>